ansible-collections/ansible-consul/README.md

 ## Dependencies

-Ansible requires GNU tar and this role performs some local use of the unarchive module, so ensure that your system has `gtar` installed.
+Ansible requires GNU tar and this role performs some local use of the unarchive module, so ensure that your system has `gtar` installed and in the PATH.

+If you're on system with a different (i.e. BSD) `tar`, like macOS and you see odd errors during unarchive tasks, you could be missing `gtar`.

 ## Example Playbook